taskfreak/tfwp/readme.txt

 If you want personnal support or have specific requests, please go to http://www.taskfreak.com and see details about the pro version

+== Screenshots ==

+1. After installing the plugin, go to the 'TaskFreak!' menu
+2. Create your first project
+3. Set project title, description (optional), status (or leave in 'Draft'), access rights
+4. Insert the `[tfk_all]` shortcode in a page or post
+5. View your page (or post)
+6. Your project contains no task, time to create one: click 'New Task'
+7. Enter title, set priority (1 to 3), deadline (optional), assign the task (optional), set status, ...
+8. Here's what your task list looks like if you enable the 'Proximity bar' in TaskFreak! settings
+9. View updates (depends on access rights for the viewer)
+10. Settings

 == Changelog ==